cyclr/docs/pages/v2/05-application-connectors/authentication/channel-advisor.md

 To authenticate your connector, you need to get the authentication details.

-Go to the [Developer Console](https://api.channeladvisor.com/DeveloperConsole) page and make note of the `Application ID` and `Shared Secret`.
+Go to the [Developer Console](https://api.channeladvisor.com/DeveloperConsole) page and make note of the `Application ID` and `Shared Secret` for your app.

 Enter the redirect URI as 'https://connectordev.cyclr.uk/connector/callback'.

+Select `Add Integration and Request Tokens`.
+Make a note of the `Refresh Token`.

 </section>
 <section class="card">